nspcc-dev/neo-go/docs/cli.md

 By default, the node will run in foreground using current standard output for logging.

+### Node synchronization

+Most of the services (state validation, oracle, consensus and RPC if configured with `StartWhenSynchronized` option) are only started after the node is completely synchronizaed because running them before that is either pointless or even dangerous.
+The node considers itself to be fully synchronized with the network if it has more than `MinPeers` neighbours and if at least 2/3 of them are known to have a height less than or equal to the current height of the node.

 ### Restarting node services

 To restart some node services without full node restart, send the SIGHUP